 Doing the Right Thing?
 A Code of Ethics Can Help Guide Us

-Having said that, though, not all situations in which we might find ourselves are so clear-cut that we know the proper course of action.
+Having said that, though, not all situations we might find ourselves in are so clear-cut that we know the proper course of action.
 Furthermore, we sometimes get so wrapped up in a situation that we lose sight of doing the right thing.
-This doing the right thing can be considered the very basis for a code of ethics.
+Doing the right thing can be considered the basis for a code of ethics.
 A periodic review of our professional society’s code of ethics can help calibrate our ethical compass.

 Revisiting the Code

 ASCE’s Code of Ethics was adopted in 1914 and has been amended over time, with the most recent revision occurring in 2017.
 The last comprehensive review was in 1974.
-ASCE is currently completing a major rework of the Code of Ethics that will result in a more streamlined code.
+ASCE is completing a major rework of the Code of Ethics, resulting in a more streamlined code.